mmujtabah/CodingChallenges/Beginner/challenges/Project_ContactsInConsole/README.md

 ## RESTRICTIONS:
 - You cannot use any kind of database.
+- You have only two options:
+  - Use JSON to manage the Contacts
-- You can only use files to manage all the contacts.
+  - Use Files to manage the Contacts

 # Example Output
 Run `Beginner/solutions/Project_ContactsInConsole/main.py` for output.